 - Check for app updates.
 To do so, open the App Store® and tap your profile icon.
 Delete the app, then redownload it.

 To fix Android apps that keep crashing:

 - Force stop the app.
-To do this, go to Settings and open Apps & notifications.
-Then tap See all [x] apps to bring up a list of installed apps.
-From the list, tap on the app that keeps crashing and tap Force stop.
-Then, try opening the app again.
+To do this, go to Settings and open Apps.
+Under Your apps, you'll see a list of the apps currently installed on your device.
+From the list, tap the app that keeps crashing and tap Force stop in the bottom right corner.
+Then try opening the app again.

 - Check for app updates.
-Open the Google Play™ store, and tap the Menu icon.
-From there, tap My apps & games, select the app you want to update, and tap Update.
+Open the Google Play™ store and tap your profile image or initials in the top-right corner.
+From there, tap Manage apps & device, then select the Manage tab.
+Tap the app you want to update, and then tap Update.